sapireli/AirPrint_Bridge/README.md

 - enable AirPrint for any printer
 - Airprint proxy
 - How to turn your Mac into an AirPrint server using Airprint Bridge

----
-## 🛡️ Disclaimer
-This script is provided "as is," without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, or non-infringement.
-In no event shall the authors or copyright holders be liable for any claim, damages, or other liability, whether in an action of contract, tort, or otherwise, arising from, out of, or in connection with the software or the use or other dealings in the software.

----